ayeshakashif-ak/CY321-Semester-Project/README.md

-# 🦕 DocuDino</span> – AI-Driven Identity Verification & Document Validation
+# DocuDino – AI-Driven Identity Verification & Document Validation
 ![DocuDino](https://img.shields.io/badge/DocuDino-green?style=for-the-badge&logo=dinosaurs)

-## 📌 Project Overview
+## Project Overview

 In an increasingly digital world, ensuring the authenticity of identities and documents is paramount. **DocuDino** is an **AI-driven identity verification and document validation system** designed to offer secure, efficient, and reliable identity authentication.
 The platform uses advanced technologies, including deep learning models for forgery detection, Optical Character Recognition (OCR) for data extraction, and real-time facial recognition to verify the person behind the document.